bekk/bekk-christmas/post/functional/functors-redux.md

 [1,2,3,4].map((x) => x) == [1,2,3,4]
 ```

+When following this law the functor can not make any weird changes to the result. `List.map someFunction [1,2,3,4]` can never return an empty list.
+It can only map the function over the values.
+When mapping over a 4 item list, the returning list will always be a 4 item list.

 ### 2. Law of composition

 The second law is not very complicated either but assumes that you know about composition.
 Lets quickly go through composition before looking at the next law.